ctrueden/equilibrium/_pages/events/case-15e07.md

 Cal touches the middle window.

-> GM's note: Cal has a vision of [Moradin](../dossiers/moradin) in full steampunk armor the Arkenstone into a sword:
+> GM's note: Cal has a vision of [Moradin](../dossiers/moradin) in full steampunk armor, as he forges the Arkenstone into a sword:
 >
 > ![](https://i.pinimg.com/originals/6a/f6/86/6af686a23088c1821a40ce87a8238e26.jpg)
 >